jsmith/school/bio1001/midterm3.md

 Yeast uses both aerobic and anaerobic reactions to produce energy.
 As the *dissolved oxygen tension* decreases, yeast switches from aerobic to anaerobic reactions.

 # Lecture 18: Respiration
+Respiration uses the products of glycolysis to produce more ATP.
+It occurs within the *mitochondria*.

+## Pyruvate Oxidation
+*Pyruvate oxidation* links glycolysis to the *citric acid cycle*.
+For eukaryotes, this reaction typically occurs in the *matrix*, the innermost compartment of the mitochondria.
+In prokaryotes, this occurs in the cytoplasm.
+Overall, this process converts pyruvate into acetyl CoA, also producing one NADH molecule and releasing one carbon dioxide molecule.
+Furthermore, this step involves the oxidation of pyruvate.

+## Citric Acid Cycle
+During the *citric acid cycle*, acetyl CoA combines with a four-carbon molecule before entry a cycle of reactions where ultimately the four-carbon molecule is regenerated.
+During the reactions, two molecules of CO2 are released, three NADH, one molecule of FADH2, another electron transporter, and one molecule of both ATP and GTP.

+## Oxidative Phosphorylation
+The electron transport carriers produced during the other steps deposit their electrons in the electron transport chain and are transformed into their oxidative states.
+The electrons move down the membrane of the matrix while releasing energy.
+This energy is then used to pump protons across the membrane, forming an *electro-chemical gradient*.
+As protons flow back to the inner matrix, the pass through *ATP synthase* (*ATPase*), producing ATP.
+At the end of the chain, electrons are accepted by oxygen (which also uses protons) to form water.

+*Cytochrome c* is a small protein which carries one electron between *complex III* and *complex IV* (also known as *cytochrome c oxidase*). *Complex IV* receives four cytochrome c molecules and helps in the synthesis of 2H20.

+During *chemiosmosis*, ATP is synthesized by the flow of H+ back into the matrix.
+It uses the *proton motive force*.

+## Reduction & Activation Energy
+The more negative activation energy, the less likely it will be reduced.
+The more positive activation energy, the more likely it will be reduced.